5.5 Test Selection, Administration, Scoring, and Interpretation

 PreparationAre language, disability, and access needs addressed?Accommodations, interpreter use, consent

-InterpretationWhat do data support and not support?Validity, confidence, limits, integration
+InterpretationWhat do the data support and not support?Validity, confidence, limits, integration

 Validity indicators deserve special attention.
-Some instruments include scales for inconsistent responding, unusual symptom endorsement, defensiveness, or exaggerated distress.
-These indicators are not moral judgments.
-They are data about response style, comprehension, fatigue, emotional state, motivation, or context.
-The psychologist should interpret them with behavioral observations and collateral information.
+Many inventories include scales for inconsistent responding, unusual symptom endorsement, defensiveness, or exaggerated distress.
+These are not moral judgments; they are data about response style, comprehension, fatigue, emotional state, motivation, or context, and they should be read alongside behavioral observations and collateral information.
+Dedicated symptom validity and performance validity tests help detect noncredible presentation, especially in forensic or disability contexts where there is incentive to distort.

-Behavior during testing can change interpretation.
-Slow pace, impulsive responding, frequent questions, pain behavior, frustration tolerance, motor difficulty, language confusion, sleepiness, or unusual interpersonal behavior may explain scores or suggest additional hypotheses.
-Observations should be specific.
-Vague statements such as seemed unmotivated are weaker than descriptions of behavior and its possible effect.
+Behavior during testing changes interpretation.
+Slow pace, impulsive responding, frequent clarification requests, pain behavior, low frustration tolerance, motor difficulty, language confusion, or sleepiness may explain scores or generate new hypotheses.
+Observations should be specific: 'asked for repetition of instructions on six of ten subtests' is stronger evidence than 'seemed unmotivated.'

 Scoring errors are preventable but consequential.
-EPPP candidates should know that computerized scoring does not remove responsibility.
-The psychologist remains accountable for checking identifying information, norms, age calculations, missing items, protocol validity, unusual score patterns, and whether automated narrative statements are appropriate for the case.
+Computerized scoring does not remove responsibility.
+The psychologist remains accountable for verifying identifying information, the correct norm set, age calculations, missing items, protocol validity, unusual score patterns, and whether automated narrative statements actually fit the case.

 Interpretation is integrative.
-A strong assessment report does not simply list test scores.
-It explains how the scores fit with the interview, mental status, history, records, collateral reports, functional impairment, and differential diagnosis.
-When sources conflict, the report should discuss the conflict rather than hide it.
+A strong report does not list scores in isolation; it explains how scores fit the interview, mental status, history, records, collateral reports, functional impairment, and differential diagnosis.
+When sources conflict, the report discusses the discrepancy rather than hiding it.

 Use this interpretation sequence:

-1. Begin with referral question and data quality.
+1. Begin with the referral question and the quality of the data.

 2. State major findings in plain clinical language.